-Requests for FY20 and FY21 will be considered on an ongoing basis.
-Travel requests are currently on hold until it becomes clear that safe travel is possible.
+Requests for FY22 will be considered on an ongoing basis.
+International Travel requests must be registered through OIE per UPP 1-18.
+For those attending virtual conferences, up to $300 will continue to be offered towards the registration cost.
+Funds are limited, with quarterly caps.
 Please make sure to use your departmental funding first.
 Requests for travel awards should be made in advance of the trip.

 It is the university’s belief that tenured and tenure-track faculty be provided an opportunity for funding support to assist with their publications and provide travel support for the purpose of presenting their research, performance, exhibition or creative activity.

 In order to provide assistance to faculty, the Vice President of the Office of Research and Innovation has established the Faculty Development Award.
 This internal funding award is designed to assist tenured and tenure-track faculty in promoting their research and professional development in a quick turnaround time period.
 This funding is intended to supplement and not supplant funding available from other sources such as department travel allotments, start-up packages and deans awards.

 Since the number of worthy requests exceeds the available budget, funding is necessarily limited to those situations where it can be shown that modest support will make a crucial difference in one’s career.
 Preference will be given to requests that have supplemental funding from the individual’s department, college or other source.
 No more than one award per faculty member will be made in each category.

 What is Supported – Tenured and Tenure-Track Faculty Travel and Publication Costs

 1. Travel to Present Research at a Conference